Prostate concerns after sexual abuse

 Who has a prostate?

-Prostate Cancer UK has some really useful information for trans women who are worried about their prostate.
+Prostate Cancer UK has some really useful information for trans women for those who are worried about their prostate.

 Where is the prostate and what can go wrong?

 The prostate is a gland which sits underneath the bladder and surrounds the urethra.
 Its main job is to make semen – the fluid that carries sperm.

 Whenever people talk about prostate issues, they are often fearful of cancer.
 The truth is there are several things that can cause prostate issues (and which may also have symptoms similar to cancer) which include enlarged prostate and prostatitis which can also be treated.

 According to the NHS, prostate cancer can often have no symptoms at first until it puts pressure on the urethra.
 Symptoms can include:

 - Needing to pee more frequently, often during the night

 - Straining or taking a long time while peeing

 - Feeling that your bladder has not emptied fully